King's Award for Voluntary Service

 To be eligible for nomination a group must ensure that:

 it is made up of two or more people and must provide a specific benefit to a local area

 it has been operating at a consistently high standard for at least three years

 more than half the people who work in the group are volunteers

 Anyone who has a good knowledge of the group’s work may make a nomination, as long as they are independent of the running of the group.

-Nominations must be made on the Queen’s Award for Voluntary Service website from 1st April to mid-September.
+Nominations must be made on the King's Award for Voluntary Service website from 1st June to mid-September.

-For more information click here to go to the Queen’s Award for Voluntary Service website.
+For more information click here to go to the King’s Award for Voluntary Service website.